 In addition to following a healthy diet and incorporating important heart-healthy nutrients, you must also exercise to maintain the health and proper function of your heart.
 Exercise can help you prevent as well as reverse heart disease.

-According to the American Heart Association, you should include a minimum of 30 to 60 minutes of moderate intensity exercise, three to four days a week.
+According to the American Heart Association, you should include a minimum of 30 minutes of moderate intensity exercise, five days a week.

 Many studies have proven conclusively that making improvements to and maintaining your physical fitness will significantly lower your risk of developing heart disease and all other illnesses.
 Put simply, regular exercise keeps your body in a healthy condition, and a healthy body can ward off disease much better than an unconditioned one.